OSU Medical Center

 |Temporal Bone Lab equipment at OSUMC|

 Hands-on clinical and surgical experience are the foundation of resident training.
 Our residents work on a regular basis with eleven physicians in the Tulsa area.
 Our core residency trainers are osteopathic and allopathic surgeons who practice full spectrum otolaryngology and are motivated to train residents.
 Residents receive graduated responsibility in surgical cases and are primary surgeons on cases as their skills advance.
-Residents regularly participate in ablative and reconstructive Head and Neck oncologic procedures, including free flap reconstruction within our community.
+Residents regularly participate in ablative and reconstructive head and neck oncologic procedures, including free flap reconstruction within our community.
+Facial trauma procedures such as Lefort, ZMC, orbital and nasal fractures are performed with core trainers as well as with oculoplastic, oral maxillofacial, and plastic surgeons.
 Local hospitals where residents perform surgical cases include OSUMC, Hillcrest hospital system (3 hospitals), St. John’s, Oklahoma Surgical Hospital, Tulsa Spine and Surgical Hospital, and Cancer Treatment Centers of America in Tulsa.
 This affords our residents a broad experience in management of a wide variety of acute and chronic ENT pathology.
-On a weekly basis, the ENT residents operate with well-published and eager-to-teach pediatric otolaryngologists in Oklahoma City at the The Children’s Hospital at OU with hands-on exposure to pediatric airway procedures such as supraglottoplasty and tracheal reconstruction as well as vascular malformations and craniofacial procedures.
+On a weekly basis, the ENT residents operate with well-published and eager-to-teach pediatric otolaryngologists in Oklahoma City at the The Children’s Hospital at OU with hands-on exposure to pediatric airway procedures such as supraglottoplasty and tracheal reconstruction as well as vascular malformations, congenital and craniofacial procedures.

 Call is spread amongst all residents in the program equally and is taken from home.
 Residents are responsible for ER coverage and floor consultations under the guidance of overseeing physicians that cover three of Tulsa’s four major hospitals (OSU, Hillcrest and St. John’s Medical Centers).